-Attention SENIORS interested in the Rhodes and Marshall Scholarships Professor Walter F. Pratt, Jr. will have a final meeting to inform you of deadline dates and the application process on Wednesday, September 1, 1993 7:00 p.m.
+Professor Walter F. Pratt, Jr. will have a final meeting to inform you of deadline dates and the application process on Wednesday, September 1, 1993 7:00 p.m.
 101 Law School KAPLAN Test Prep Welcomes You Back!

-the October 2, 1993 Exam start this week:

-Thursday, September 2 1717 E. South Bend Avenue EXPERIENCE KAPLAN TOTAL TRAINING ANYTHING ELSE IS PARTIAL PREP KAPLAN The answer to the test question Robert Siegfried, ND patron and alum, dead at age 77 By SARAH DORAN Associate News Editor Robert Siegfried, a Notre Dame alumnus who joined with his son Ray to underwrite the construction of Siegfried Hall, passed away July 31 at his home in Tulsa, Oklahoma.
-He 1965 alumnus and member of University vice president emeriwas 77.
+LSAT Classes for the October 2, 1993 Exam start this week: Thursday, September 2 1717 E. South Bend Avenue EXPERIENCE KAPLAN TOTAL TRAINING ANYTHING ELSE IS PARTIAL PREP The answer to the test question page 13 Robert Siegfried, ND patron and alum, dead at age 77 By SARAH DORAN Associate News Editor Robert Siegfried, a Notre Dame alumnus who joined with his son Ray to underwrite the construction of Siegfried Hall, passed away July 31 at his home in Tulsa, Oklahoma.
+He was 77.

 "His legacy, and this is the consensus of all his children, was to instill in us a deep sense of abiding faith and the importance of religion in our daily lives," said Ray Siegfried, a the University's Board of Trustees.
 "For this we are all so very grateful.'
-"Bobby Siegfried was faithful to his God, his family and his community responsibilities, said Father Edmund Joyce, tus and classmate of Siegfried's who delivered the homily at his funeral.
-"I would be willing to wager that few residents of Tulsa would be more known to a diverse group of citizens, from policemen to priests, from doctors to debutantes.'
+"Bobby Siegfried was faithful to his God, his family and his community responsibilities,' said Father Edmund Joyce, 1965 alumnus and member of University vice president emeritus and classmate of Siegfried's who delivered the homily at his funeral.
+"I would be willing to wager that few residents of Tulsa would be more known to a diverse group of citizens, from policemen to priests, from doctors to debutantes.
 Siegfried and his father founded the Siegfried Insurance Agency, one of the nation's leading insurance businesses.
 After retiring from the firm in 1974, Robert pursued other business interests and became president of R.H.
 Siegfried, Inc., an oil, gas, banking, and industrial development concern.
-Robert and Ray Siegfried also established the Siegfried Chair in Entrepreneurial Studies and Private Enterprise in the College of Business Administration, in addition to underwriting the residence Siegfried is survived by his wife, Doris; three sons, Ray Siegfried II, Rick Siegfried, Robin Siegfried, all of Tulsa; two daughters, Diane Perkins and Celeste Bendel, both of Tulsa; and 20 grandchildren.
-CORPS RESERVE TRAINING

-Your Uncle Sam.
-Every year Army ROTC awards scholarships to hundreds of talented students.
-If you qualify, these merit-based scholarships can help you pay tuition and educational fees.
-They even pay a flat rate for textbooks and supplies.
-You can also receive an allowance of up to \$1000 each school year the scholarship is in effect.
+Robert and Ray Siegfried also established the Siegfried Chair in Entrepreneurial Studies and Private Enterprise in the Business College of Administration, in addition to underwriting the residence hall Siegfried is survived by his wife, Doris; three sons, Ray Siegfried II, Rick Siegfried, Robin Siegfried, all of Tulsa; two daughters, Diane Perkins and Celeste Bendel, both of Tulsa; and 20 grandchildren.
+CORPS RESERVE OFFICERS TRAINING fees.
+They even pay a flat rate for text-Your Uncle Sam.
+Every year Army books and supplies.
+You can also receive ROTC awards scholarships to hundreds an allowance of up to \$1000 each of talented students.
+If you qualify, these merit-based scholarships can help you pay tuition and educational school year the scholarship is in effect.
 Find out today if you qualify.

-ARMY ROTC THE SMARTEST COLLEGE COURSE YOU CAN TAKE.
+THE SMARTEST COLLEGE COURSE YOU CAN TAKE.